Burhan-Q/fo-openai/docs/operations/logging.md

 ## Enabling

-Toggle "Enable logging" in the Output Settings section of the operator form.
+Toggle "Enable logging" in the **Logging** tab of the operator form.
 When enabled, two additional controls appear:
 - **Log Level** — `INFO` (default), `DEBUG`, or `WARNING`
 - **Log File** — optional file path; leave empty for stderr only